By Geoffrey D. Ivnik, Esq. | Director of Large Markets, LexisNexis

 No matter your goal for each witness or how you plan on accomplishing it, to elicit the testimony you seek, you must know each witness’s prior testimony and relevant admissible evidence regarding the witness like the back of your hand.

 Of course, in deciding to cross-examine a witness, you will have already reviewed that witness’s deposition testimony, trial testimony and relevant admissible evidence to find every opportunity to bolster your client’s case or damage the witness’s credibility.
-But you will need more than cursory knowledge of that testimony or evidence.
+But you will need more than cursory knowledge of that testimony or evidence -- you can use tools like Public Records to help.

 If, during their cross-examination, a witness answers a question that conflicts with what you expected their answer to be based on their prior testimony or evidence, you will need to reassert control and hold the witness to their prior testimony or evidence.
 The only way to do that is to know (and equip yourself at trial with) all the times when that witness has previously testified to, or where admissible evidence supports, the testimony you are now attempting to elicit from that witness.
 Otherwise, you will be unable to pin the witness down.